cdransf/cd-11ty/src/posts/data/automating-email-cleanup-in-gmail.md

 date: '2022-03-28'
 draft: false
 tags: ['gmail', 'automation']
-summary: "Lately I've been leaning into automating the cleanup of email I receive in Gmail using a combination of Inbox-era categories that the application still exposes via search and Google Apps Script."
 ---

 Lately I've been leaning into automating the cleanup of email I receive in Gmail using a combination of Inbox-era categories that the application still exposes via search and [Google Apps Script](https://www.google.com/script/start/).<!-- excerpt -->